- Credit cards allow you to borrow money from a lender and pay it back later.

 - Low-interest credit cards: Have lower-than-average APRs.
 They may be a more affordable option for borrowers that carry a balance on their credit cards.

-- Rewards credit cards: Offer perks for using the card, including cash back rewards, travel rewards or more.
+- Rewards credit cards: Offer perks for using the card, including cash back or travel rewards.

 - Balance transfer credit cards: Typically come with low or 0% balance transfer APR offers.
 The cardholder can transfer the balance from a higher-APR card to the balance transfer credit card and potentially use the savings on interest to pay down their debt.